AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 ![UI elements](https://github.com/AkshayAgarwal007/First-Discovery-of-Preferences/blob/master/img/image3344.png "UI elements")

 ### Other features

+**A timeline of users' preferences and how they change.
+This data would serve the process of learning to learn.

 **Instant Setup** : As qouted from http://gpii.net/ConsumerBenefits *"the GPII’s personalization profile will allow users to have the computer automatically invoke the features they need when they approach a computer.
 All they need to do is enter a code, plug in a USB drive, swipe a card, or bring their cell phone near the computer -- whatever action the user can conveniently perform."*